L-ARGININE Overview Information

-L-arginine is POSSIBLY SAFE for most people when taken appropriately by mouth short-term.
+L-arginine is POSSIBLY SAFE for most people when taken appropriately by mouth, administered as a shot, or applied to the skin, short-term.
 It can cause some side effects such as abdominal pain, bloating, diarrhea, gout, blood abnormalities, allergies, airway inflammation, worsening of asthma, and low blood pressure.

-Special Precautions & Warnings:Pregnancy and breast-feeding: L-arginine is POSSIBLY SAFE when used appropriately short-term in pregnancy.
+Special Precautions & Warnings:Pregnancy and breast-feeding: L-arginine is POSSIBLY SAFE when taken by mouth appropriately for a short-term during pregnancy.
 Not enough is known about using L-arginine long-term in pregnancy or during breast-feeding.
 Stay on the safe side and avoid use.

 Children: L-arginine is POSSIBLY SAFE when used by mouth in premature infants in appropriate doses.
-When used in high doses, L-arginine is POSSIBLY UNSAFE.
+However, L-arginine is POSSIBLY UNSAFE when used in high doses.
 Doses that are too high can cause serious side effects including death in children.

 Allergies or asthma: L-arginine can cause an allergic response or make swelling in the airways worse.
-If you decide to take L-arginine, use it with caution.
+If you are prone to allergies or asthma and decide to take L-arginine, use it with caution.

 Herpes: There is a concern that L-arginine might make herpes worse.
 There is some evidence that L-arginine is needed for the herpes virus to multiply.